opendata/How-To/index.md

 ## Status

-This is a brand-new project, skeletal in its contents.
+This is a brand-new project, mostly skeletal in its contents.
 See [Issues](https://github.com/USODI/How-To/issues) to see what needs to be done and to lend a hand.